Salman1804102/salman1804102.github.io/_pages/about.md

 ---
 permalink: /
-title: "Greetings! this is Salman Farsi"
+title: "Greetings! this is Salman,"
 excerpt: "About me"
 author_profile: true
 redirect_from: